Andy-177/blockos/README.md

 The biggest drawback of neo.js is that it doesn't have a stable file management system and uses Local storage as the persistent storage container, which makes the capacity of neo.js very small. blockos allows users to save disks as dk files, which greatly increases the storage capacity.
 Meanwhile, blockos also has a stable file management system.
 It is also more command-line and has a unix style
 # Possible features to be added in the future
 - [ ] Process Manager (I personally feel it's not needed for the time being)
+- [ ] Support internationalization (I'm not sure because it failed before and now the codebase is so large)
 # Language
 Blockos does not support i18n; I have tried, but failed.
 Since the core of Blockos is in Chinese, I ask non-Chinese language users to translate the source code themselves, thank you.